+To comply with Horse Passport Regulations (2009), the new owner is responsible for registering change of ownership and updating details with the passport issuing organisation.
 Given the circumstances you may have difficulty acquiring a passport for the horse, which is a legal requirement, and is essential if you want to sell the horse or if it needs treatment from a vet.
-Contact DEFRA for advice on this issue on 08459 33 55 77.
-If you know the horses specific breed, you can try contacting one of the breed societies.
+Contact DEFRA for advice on this issue on 08459 33 55 77 or click here for more information about replacement passports.
+If you know the horses specific breed, you can also try contacting one of the breed societies.

 If you do not want to get involved with the process of detaining then rehoming or selling the horse as described above there are bailiffs that have expertise in removing the animal for you.
 For instance in some cases the landowner may be concerned to avoid threats or intimidation from the horse's current owner.